clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/2-explore.md

 ## Multiple Choice

-You have a secure web application that experiences high traffic, and you want to use a load balancer to distribute the workload.
+An engineer has a secure web application that experiences high traffic, and they want to use a load balancer to distribute the workload.
 Which load balancers will support this type of traffic?

 (x) Azure Application Gateway and Azure Front Door.{{Correct, Secure web applications use HTTPS traffic.
 Azure Application Gateway and Azure Front Door support HTTPS traffic.}}